ProjetPP/projetpp.github.io/index.md

 *Projet Pensées Profondes* are three french words, which mean literaly *Deep Thought Project* in english.

-This project aims to propose a natural question answering framework.
+This project aims to propose a natural language question answering framework.
 You can test it [here](http://ppp.pony.ovh/).

 For a more detailed overview of what we plan, read our [proposal](proposal.pdf).